|IN-STATE ENTRY CANDIDATES - CIVIL SERVICE EXAM|

 All applicants who live outside the State of Washington will be scheduled to take the written and video exams the morning of the exam.
 Exams will be graded on-site for all out-of-state applicants.

-Applicants who pass both the written and video exams will the be scheduled by the Seattle Police Department to participate in the Washington State Criminal Justice Training Commission’s physical ability test later that afternoon.
+Applicants who pass both the written and video exams will the be scheduled by the Seattle Police Department to participate in the Washington State Criminal Justice Training Commission’s physical ability test the next day.
 The oral boards and background interviews are scheduled depending on passing each section of testing.

 Entry Level Police Officer describes a candidate with no prior law enforcement experience and those who have completed a self-sponsored academy and have not worked as a commissioned officer/deputy for a law enforcement agency.
 All candidates must meet the minimum qualifications.
 Entry Level candidates must bring a completed, notarized, SPD Personal History Information Packet to their Physical Ability Test.